 Yes all participating U15 and U17 riders are eligible to win Medals and be known as the ACT Champion.
 The first ACT rider across the line will also receive a medal.

 Can I or someone I am travelling with help with the Peter Blackshaw Real Estate Tour?

 Yes we would appreciate any help you can provide.
 This is a large tour and places heavy demands on the ACT’s pool of volunteers.
 We always need spares vehicles, marshalls, drivers for Commissaires and a myriad of other assistants.
 If you or someone in your party are able to assist please sign up on our volunteer register!

 Since Sunday afternoon is now reserved for the criterium and road races, racing will finishes will vary based on the riders age/category.

 Accommodation in the ACT?

 Canberra Park is a new establishment located on the Federal Highway on the way into Canberra from Sydney & Melbourne.
 Built with school groups & sporting groups in mind, the rates we have arranged offer riders a very cost effective option, with the choice to include breakfast and/or dinner.

 There are many accommodation options in the ACT but you should book early as it can become scarce during major events or when Parliament is sitting.
-If searching for accommodation the Woden are probably most convenient providing easy access to the racing and a large number of accommodation and restaurant options.
+If searching for accommodation, the Woden area is probably most convenient providing easy access to the racing and a large number of accommodation and restaurant options.